Domestic Violence: Statistics & Facts

 - More than 4 million women experience physical assault and rape by their partners.

-- 1 in 3 homicide victims are murdered by her current or former partner every year.
+- 1 in 3 female homicide victims are murdered by their current or former partner every year.

 What are the Effects of Domestic Violence on Children?